 Charles joined the 59th (Oxfordshire) Company of the Imperial Yeomanry in December 1899 (number 2251) but was invalided home in 1900 having contracted typhoid (enteric).
 At the time of his re-enlistment in Thame on the 1st October 1901 he was working as a farmer.

-Trooper 8112 Charles R B Plim, 116th Company Imperial Yeomanry fell in action 28th April 1902 at Steinkop, South Africa, age 20 and is buried at Klipfontein, Steinkop, South Africa.
+Trooper 8112 Charles Reginald B Plim, 116th Company Imperial Yeomanry fell in action 28th April 1902 at Steinkop, South Africa, age 20, and is buried at Klipfontein, Steinkop, South Africa.